gruns/furl/README.md

 manipulation functions, but using these functions to perform common URL manipulations proves tedious.
 Furl makes manipulating URLs simple.

-Furl is Unlicensed in the public domain, so you can build amazing things.
+Furl is [Unlicensed](http://unlicense.org/) in the public domain so you can build amazing things.

 Query arguments are easy.
 Really easy.